Submissions

 3-5 keywords related to the article.

-The text of the article must have structure, including introduction, conclusion, and references as its' compulsory elements.
+The article's text must have structure, including an introduction, conclusion, and references, as compulsory elements.

-At least one author must have Ph.D. or equal academic degree
+At least one author must have a Ph.D. or an equivalent academic degree.

 Author contributions